y-a-nchung/y-a-nchung.github.io/_posts/2025-04-27-lfsdashboard01.md

 7. **Explore different data visualization tools** - After some research and asking for advice from my friends working in data science, I was considering Tableau, Power BI, Excel, ggplot in R, plotly in Python.

-8. **Mock up in Excel** - The dataset I was working with is relatively small so I figured it's faster for me to just download the csv file from (StatsCan website)[https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=1410028701], manipulate and plot rather complicated time series graphs in Excel.
+8. **Mock up in Excel** - The dataset I was working with is relatively small so I figured it's faster for me to just download the csv file from [StatsCan website](https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=1410028701), manipulate and plot rather complicated time series graphs in Excel.
 Therefore, instead of downloading 1GB data from StatsCan and using other tools, I decided to use Excel for me to explore and play around data.
 You will see the finished dashboard mock-up below.

 9. **Automate the process** - Automating data scraping and updating the dashboard will be the next step.